Inflation Reduction Act may have little impact on inflation - NewsBreak

 Inflation Reduction Act may have little impact on inflation

-WASHINGTON — (AP) — With inflation raging near its highest level in four decades, the House on Friday gave final approval to President Joe Biden’s landmark Inflation Reduction Act.
+WASHINGTON (AP) — With inflation raging near its highest level in four decades, Congress is poised to approve President Joe Biden’s signature Inflation Reduction Act.
 Its title raises a tantalizing question: Will the measure actually tame the price spikes that have inflicted hardships on American households?

 Economic analyses of the proposal suggest that the answer is likely no — not anytime soon, anyway.